pmjones/adr/REFACTORING.md

 >
 > - Both actions continue to use the same Responder and Domain classes.
 >
-> - We will need to modify the web handler (probably a router) to dispatch to one _BlogAddAction_ on GET, and _BlogCreateAction_ on POST.
+> - We need to modify the web handler (probably a router) to dispatch to one _BlogAddAction_ on GET, and _BlogCreateAction_ on POST.

 At this point we have fulfilled the ADR pattern of components and collaborations: